charisschomba/YDownloader/README.md

 ## For option 4 and 5

+The first you choose option 4 or 5 without url_list in the download folder, the script will create one for you.

 you should have url_list.txt in /home/[user]/Downloads/

 for example /home/anonymous/Downloads/url_list.txt with a list of all urls.